 What types of projects are you looking for?

-We are looking for substantive projects that will engage a student team for 8 months on a sustainability-related business problem in the corporate, government, or non-profit space.
-Clients range from entrepreneurial start-ups to established organizations, and are located in New York City and surrounding area.
+We are looking for substantive projects that will engage a student team for 7 months on a sustainability-related business problem in the corporate, government, or nonprofit space.
+Clients range from entrepreneurial start-ups to established organizations.
 Sample projects could include creating an overall sustainability strategy, increasing energy efficiency, or supply chain management.

 As a client, what is expected of me?